datamate-rethink-it/seafile-admin-docs/docs/customization/main-color.md

 # Change the main color

-TODO: color fix.
-Seafile has an orange main color with the color-code `#FF8000`.
+Seafile has an orange main color.
 If this color does not match your custom logo, it might be useful to replace this main color with another color of your choice.

 To do this we force Seafile to use custom css code to overwrite the main color.